Cygnets Day Nursery

 - What specialist services and expertise are available at or accessed by the setting/school/college?

 We have a wealth of experience to support all children at our Nursery.
-All staff are a Level 3 or above and a qualified Teacher who supports our education plan throughout the Nursery.
+We also have well qualified staff to support children with additional needs.
 The Senco (Special Educational Needs Co-ordinator) has attended courses available and attends Network Meetings which contains important changes, legislation, new ideas and resources to support children with SEN. All rooms have visual timetables to support children’s understanding, sign and symbols displayed to support children’s communication.
+Support from the early years advisory team if needed or the health visitors team.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

+Our Senco has completed her Senco induction training.
 Staff have attended basic training in Makaton.
-All have had training on safeguarding training, some to Level 4 and updated when necessary.
+All have had training on safeguarding training, first aid training which includes EpiPen training.
 Training is undertaken by staff with the necessary knowledge as the need arises to support a particular child if necessary.

 - How will my child/young person be included in activities outside this classroom including school trips?

->All outings that are arranged include all children within the local area.
+All outings that are arranged include all children within the local area.
 We have a 1-2 ratio.
 Parents/Carers are encouraged to help if needed.
-If 1-1 was needed this would be arranged.
+If 1-1 was needed this would be arranged for them only to take their own child.
 Parents/Carers need to sign to acquire consent prior to the outing even though a consent form for walks are given when filling in their Child Entry Form before the child enters Nursery.
 Depending on the child’s needs, this will be planned prior to ensure they are involved.
 It will be explained to all children what the event of the day will be to ensure they all feel comfortable at all times when out of the Nursery.
 Prior visits would take place by Management and Risk Assessed to ensure safety.

 - How accessible is the setting/school/college environment?

-Cygnets Nursery is wheelchair and buggy accessible.
+Cygnets Nursery is on one level which is wheelchair and buggy accessible.
 We also have an accessible toilet in our full daycare.
 Where language barriers are concerned, we would deal with accordingly, looking for support from EMTAS (Ethnic Minority and Traveller Achievement Service).
-We also display posters and signs with diversity of other languages.
+We have access to the outside from every room and suitable child size toilets, hand washing sinks, pottys for toilet training and nappy changing areas for individual ages.

 Support is also given by our Inco (Inclusion Officer), Portage (which is a home visiting educational service for pre-school children with additional support needs and their families who may also give support in the Nursery), SALTA (Speech and Language Therapy Assistant).